Actindo-AG/Documentation/DataHub/Overview/01_General.md

 The *DataHub* module offers the following benefits:
 - Central data storage to break up data silos
 - Adjustable data streams
-- Easy integration and harmonization of sales channels and touchpoints
+- Easy integration and harmonization of sales scopes and touchpoints
 - Optimization of processes via automatic data transfers in real time
 - Quickly connect external systems and automate data exchange